-Career Development Center staff are available to assist graduate students and alumni in evaluating their interests and needs as part of the process of changing or advancing their careers.
-Assistance is provided with honing job-search skills, individual counseling, career interest inventories, and connecting with professionals through various opportunities to network with alumni and employers.
+The Career Services staff are available to assist graduate students and alumni in evaluating their interests and needs as part of the process of changing or advancing their careers.
+Assistance is provided with honing job-search skills, resume writing, individual counseling, career interest inventories, and connecting with professionals through various opportunities to network with alumni and employers.
 Extensive resources are available for all students and alumni to review job openings and employer information.
-Throughout the year, arrangements are made for representatives of business, government, industry, and service agencies to meet with students on campus and at numerous events.
-Information can be found on the department website: www.daemen.edu/career.
+Another benefit is access to the Alumni Career Partners (ACP), a joint effort between the college's Alumni Relations and Career Service offices.
+Career Partners are Daemen College alumni who have agreed to serve as informational resources regarding career path, industry specifics, and/or geographic location information.
+Please visit our website: www.daemen.edu/career.